Zhaojue Temple

 Zhaojue Temple (昭觉寺 (昭覺寺, Zhāojué Sì)) is a Buddhist temple located in Chenghua District of Chengdu, Sichuan, China.
-Zhaojue Temple has been burned down and rebuilt several times, due to the natural disasters and wars, the modern temple was completed in 1984.
+Zhaojue Temple has been burned down and rebuilt several times, due to natural disasters and wars; the modern temple was completed in 1984.

 History

 Tang dynasty

 The original temple dates back to the 7th century, during the Zhenguan period (627–649) of the Tang dynasty (618–907).
-At that time it initially called "Jianyuan Temple" (建元寺).
-Then Emperor Xuanzong (847–860) renowned it "Zhaojue Temple".
+At that time it was called "Jianyuan Temple" (建元寺).
+In the 9th century, Emperor Xuanzong (847–860) renamed it "Zhaojue Temple".

 In 877, in the reign of Emperor Xizong (874–888), master Xiumeng (修梦) was proposed as the new abbot of the temple.
 During his tenure, Zhaojue Temple was largely extended.

 Five Dynasties and Ten Kingdoms period

 Zhaojue Temple was badly damaged in wars during the Five Dynasties and Ten Kingdoms period (907–960).

 Song dynasty

 In 1008, in the region of Emperor Zhenzong of the Song dynasty (960–1279), master Yanmei (延美) was unanimously chosen as abbot of Zhaojue Temple.
-He spent 30 years to restore the temple.
-Under his leadership, the temple had reached unprecedented heyday with over 300 halls and buildings.
+He spent 30 years restoring the temple.
+Under his leadership, the temple reached over 300 halls and buildings, an unprecedented amount for the temple.

-In the late Northern Song and early Southern Song dynasties, Yuanwu Keqin, an accomplished Chan master, who served two separate terms as abbot of Zhaojue Temple, where he died here.
+In the late Northern Song and early Southern Song dynasties, Yuanwu Keqin, an accomplished Chan master, served two separate terms as abbot of Zhaojue Temple and died there.